ngreifer/lmw/README.md

-yielding exact mean balance between treatment groups, they may not yield balance between the treatment groups and the target population corresponding to the desired estimand; in addition, the negative weights they produce indicate extrapolation beyond the original covariate space.
+yielding exact mean balance between treatment groups, they may not yield balance between the treatment groups and the target population corresponding to the desired estimand; in addition, the negative weights they produce indicate extrapolation beyond the support of the covariate.
-`lmw` provides tools to compute the implied weights and perform diagnostics to assess balance, extrapolation, and influence.
+`lmw` provides tools to compute the implied weights and perform diagnostics to assess balance, extrapolation, influence, and distributional properties of the weights.
+In addition, `lmw` provides tools to estimate average treatment effects from the specified models that correspond to selected target populations.

-Below is an example of the use of `lmw` to diagnose regression weights for estimating the average treatment effect on the treated (ATT) of a job training program on earnings using the Lalonde dataset.
+Below is an example of the use of `lmw` to obtain and evaluate regression weights for estimating the average treatment effect on the treated (ATT) of a job training program on earnings using the Lalonde dataset (see `help("lalonde", package = "lmw")` for details).
+Here, the treatment variable is `treat`, the outcome is `re78` (1978 earnings) and `age`, `educ`, `race`, `married`, `nodegree`, `re74`, and `re75` are pretreatment covariates.

 ``` r
 #Load lmw and the data